 Basis of Evaluation

-A committee of RCST field members and the curricular dean will read the thesis to determine whether the thesis has met the criteria to be deemed ‘honors quality’.
-The curricular dean will also confirm that the student has met the stated cumulative (3.3) and major (3.67) grade point averages to earn the award of honors in the major.
+The RCST Thesis Committee will read the thesis to determine whether the thesis has met the criteria to be deemed ‘honors quality’.
+The curricular dean will also confirm that the student has met the stated cumulative (3.5) and major (3.67) grade point averages to earn the award of honors in the major.

 The thesis will be evaluated according to the following criteria: